Stalruth/SableyeBot4/migration.md

 # Slash Command Migration

+## UPDATE [30-Jul-2022]:

+From the **14th of August 2022** Sableye Bot will respond to Message Content Commands with a reminder to migrate **instead of the actual command output**.

+This change should give users some time to get used to Slash Commands if they've been putting it off to the last minute by forcing them to switch.

-## UPDATE:
+## UPDATE [1-Apr-2022]:

-Sableye Bot will now respond to Content Commands until the **31st of August 2022**.
+Sableye Bot will now respond to Message Content Commands until the **31st of August 2022**.
 This change reflects Discord's own movement on enforcement of the changes described below.